Skip to content

 Accessibility

 Accessible parking in main car park, 100 yards from house.
 The path from the car park is sloped, surfaced with fine grade material.
 There is a drop off point in the courtyard, accessed via the right-hand gate.
 Accessible toilet facilities outside main building, easy level access.
-Dogs are welcome on short leads in the garden.
-Braille guide available.
+Dogs on short leads are welcome in the birthplace, museum and garden.